Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Related Work

 \subsection{Active Learning for Entity Resolution}

-Over the years, a number of works have applied active learning to ER using a variety of (paired) classifiers including support vector machines, decision trees \citep{sarawagi02,tejada2001learning}, explainable ER rules \citep{10.1145/1807167.1807252,DBLP:conf/cikm/QianPS17,DBLP:journals/pvldb/QianPS19}.
+\eat{\begin{itemize} \item Interactive Deduplication using Active Learning \cite{10.1145/775047.775087} \item Active Learning for Large-Scale Entity Resolution \cite{DBLP:conf/cikm/QianPS17} \item SystemER: A Human-in-the-loop System for Explainable Entity Resolution \cite{DBLP:journals/pvldb/QianPS19} \item Low-resource Deep Entity Resolution with Transfer and Active Learning \cite{DBLP:conf/acl/KasaiQGLP19} \item A Comprehensive Benchmark Framework for Active Learning Methods in Entity Matching \cite{DBLP:conf/sigmod/Meduri0SS20} \item Learning-Based Methods with Human-in-the-Loop for Entity Resolution \cite{DBLP:conf/cikm/Gurajada0QS19} \item Unsupervised Bootstrapping of Active Learning for Entity Resolution \cite{10.1007/978-3-030-49461-2_13} \item Heterogeneous Committee-Based Active Learning for Entity Resolution (HeALER) \cite{10.1007/978-3-030-28730-6_5} \end{itemize}} Over the years, a number of works have applied active learning to ER using a variety of (paired) classifiers including support vector machines, decision trees \citep{sarawagi02,tejada2001learning}, explainable ER rules \citep{10.1145/1807167.1807252,DBLP:conf/cikm/QianPS17,DBLP:journals/pvldb/QianPS19}.
 However, most of these assume that the blocking function is known.
 In fact, some of the aforementioned works that attempt to learn rules \citep{DBLP:conf/cikm/QianPS17,DBLP:journals/pvldb/QianPS19} ask the user to mark every possible blocker in the input feature space.
 DIAL attempts to improve upon these approaches by not only \emph{learning} the blocker but also via the use of a more powerful paired classifier (pre-trained language models). \citet{DBLP:conf/sigmod/Meduri0SS20} provide an in-depth comparison of various matchers and example selectors but neither consider TPLMs nor address how to learn a blocker.
 While HEALER \citep{10.1007/978-3-030-28730-6_5} attempts to improve upon \citet{10.14778/2735471.2735474}'s committee-based approach to ER by including different kinds of matchers, it does not consider neural networks or TPLMs in its heterogeneous committee.

 Alongside AL for ER, another line of work attempts to solve ER by crowd-sourcing \citep{10.14778/2350229.2350263}.
 The drawbacks of this approach include that no model is learned (neither matcher nor blocker) thus incurring monetory costs needed to pay the crowd each time we are faced with new data to deduplicate.
 Distinct from DIAL's, their focus is more towards correcting the labels obtained from the crowd (may not constitute experts) \citep{10.1145/3183713.3183755} and most efficient interface to elicit most labels at least cost \citep{10.1145/3035918.3035931}.